dnarain-astro/docs/astro/python-sdk.md

 By default, all `aql.transform` functions will output to a `TempTable` unless you define a specific `output_table`.

-The following example DAG sets `output_table` to a nameless `TempTable`, meaning that any output from this DAG will be deleted once the DAG completes.
+The following example DAG sets `output_table` to a nameless `TempTable`, meaning that any output from this DAG can be deleted once the DAG completes.
 If you wanted to keep your output, you would simply update the parameter to instantiate a `Table` instead.

 ```python {18}